BIG-MAP/PRISMA/Readme.md

 * Download/Clone the repository.
 * Create a conda environment based on the *requirements.yml* file.
 * Activate the created environment and install prisma from the root directory (where the setup file is) using `pip install .`.
 If you have an installation error, try running the command prompt as administrator, or if you cannot, run `pip install . --user`.
 See [this post](https://www.dev2qa.com/how-to-fix-could-not-install-packages-due-to-an-environmenterror-winerror-5-access-is-denied-error-when-install-python-module-in-windows/) for more details.
-* If you wish to use PRISMA from Jupyter or use the GUI as well, make sure to install a PRISMA jupyter kernel as well.
+* If you wish to use PRISMA from Jupyter or use the GUI, make sure to install a PRISMA jupyter kernel as well.
 Run the following command after activating prisma's conda environment: `ipython kernel install --user --name=prisma`.
 Now you will be able to use prisma from Jupyter Lab, either to use it as a package or to run its GUI [GUI.ipynb](./gui).

 >**Note:** These steps are automated in the scritps provided in the [autoinstall](./autoinstall) directory